ezpaarse-project/ezunpaywall/README.md

 ## Prerequisites

-The tools you need to let ez-unpaywall run are :
+The tools you need to let ezunpaywall run are :
 * docker
 * docker-compose
 * npm (for development)